Sanjanaa42/warehouse-inventory-system/README.md

 # warehouse-inventory-system
+Here’s a professional and structured README.md file for your Inventory and Warehouse Management System project:

 # 🏭 Inventory and Warehouse Management System

 This project is a MySQL-based backend system designed to efficiently manage inventory across multiple warehouses.
 It includes support for tracking products, monitoring stock levels, handling low-stock alerts, and managing supplier-product relationships.